JuroOravec/template-starter-express-typescript-graphql-prisma-vite-vue3/README.md

 This web app template is suitable for mid-sized projects.
 The project repo is designed to be shallow, yet group code semantically.
 With this template, your project should remain maintainable in the ballpark of:

 - Team of up to 10-20 people
-- Up to 500 domain-specific database tables / objects
+- Up to lower hundreds of database tables / objects
 - Multi-year project up to 3-5 years

-If you need something larger, instead consider splitting the working groups into smaller "squads" to keep ownership and maintainability in check.

 ## Features